 Best for

-Owners looking for a premium crate for their new puppy that will last for years.
+Owners who want a top-tier crate for their new puppy that lasts for years.

 Amazon Basics Folding Metal Crate – Best Budget Option